hamocavi/Simulation/README.md

 # Simulation
-Descrete-event simulation exercises using Plant Simulation from Siemens
+Descrete-event simulation exercises using Plant Simulation by Siemens